History of Derrick White in Timeline

 January 10, 2019: Career-High 23 Points

-On January 10, 2019, Derrick White scored a career-high 23 points, with eight assists, five rebounds, two steals, and a block in a double-overtime victory against the Oklahoma City Thunder, showcasing his growing impact on the Spurs.
+On January 10, 2019, Derrick White scored a career-high 23 points for the San Antonio Spurs in a double-overtime victory over the Oklahoma City Thunder.

-On December 21, 2020, the Spurs announced they had signed Derrick White to a four-year, $73 million rookie-scale extension, securing his place with the team for the long term.
+On December 21, 2020, the Spurs announced that they had signed Derrick White to a four-year, $73 million rookie-scale extension.

-On April 1, 2021, Derrick White achieved a career-high by hitting seven three-pointers against the Atlanta Hawks.
-He finished the game with 29 points in a double-overtime loss.
+On April 1, 2021, Derrick White hit a career-high seven three-pointers in a double-overtime loss against the Atlanta Hawks, finishing with 29 points.

 August 2021: Marriage to Hannah Schneider